Credit 101: The Ultimate Guide to Credit in 2024

 Balance Transfers

 Transferring balances from one card to another to receive points is another way to start making your credit cards work for you.
-However, you must be aware if there is a transfer fee (one-time or a percentage ranging from 1-3%).
+You must, however, be aware if there is a transfer fee (one-time or a percentage that ranges from 1-3%).
 We are looking for the best “bang for your buck,” and this negates a proper return.
-If your credit score is high enough, you can usually transfer balances onto another card without penalty and receive points/miles simultaneously.
+If your credit score is high enough, you usually can transfer balances onto another card without penalty and receive points/miles simultaneously.

-Balance transfers don’t have to be purely about rewards.
-Remember, if you carry any balance on your cards, many cards offer a 0% interest fee for balance transfers for the first 12-24 months.
-So, moving your existing debt onto these cards will automatically pay off.
+Balance transfers don't have to be purely about rewards.
+Keep in mind, if you are carrying any type of balance on your cards – many cards offer a 0% interest fee for balance transfers for the first 12-24 months.
+So, moving your existing debt onto these cards will automatically payoff.

 Credit Guide Tip: Juggling Reward Card Balances

-Juggling credit card rewards takes patience and research; however, the payoff is worth it, and the process can be fun – especially the more comfortable you become with making your credit cards work for you.
+Juggling credit card rewards takes patience and research; however, not only is the pay-off worth it, the process can be fun – especially the more comfortable you become with making your credit cards work for you.

 Preface: the grace period is what makes this technique lucrative.
 Underline and highlight this in your brain.
 Why?
 You need to pay off your balance before grace ends or interest kicks in and destroys your hard work.

-First, make sure you apply for no-annual-fee cards.
-Annual fees can wipe out much of your expected positive return.
-A good rule of thumb is to find a card that matches your needs.
-Then, call the financial institution and see if they’ll waive this fee.
+First, make sure you apply for no-annual fee cards.
+Annual fees wash out a lot of your expected positive return.
+A good rule of thumb: find a card that matches your needs.
+Then call the financial institution and see if they’ll waive this fee.
 If you have a solid credit score, the odds are in your favor.
 Remember: virtually everything is negotiable.

 Finally, as stated above, pay the balances off each month.
 The only exception to this is if you want to hack balance transfers.
 If you are carrying a balance on anything that can be moved to an introductory 0% APR card, do so.